zachpmanson/notes/notes/Archive/Problems/Git Ignore Changes to a File.md

-To tell [[Git]] to ignore changes to a file, set the skip worktree option.
+To tell [[Notes/Software/Programs/Git/Git]] to ignore changes to a file, set the skip worktree option.

 ```sh
 git update-index --skip-worktree filename